-7-1.
+8-1.
 Starting the Engine

-- 1) Turn the breaker to "OFF". - 2) Turn the fuel lever (on the fuel strainer) to "OPEN". - 3) Set the idle control switch to "ECO" or "AUTO". - 4) If the temperature is 5°C or less, turn the starter switch to the "PREHEAT" position and wait until the preheat lamp turns off.
-(Approx. 5 seconds) - 5) Turn the starter switch to the "START" position to start the starter motor, which then starts the engine. - 6) After the engine starts, remove your hand from the starter switch. - 7) Allow the engine to warm up for approximately 5 minutes.
+- 1) Turn all breakers (1-P 110/115V and 1-P 230/240V) to "OFF". - 2) Turn the fuel lever (on the fuel strainer) to "OPEN". - 3) Set the idle control switch to "ECO" or "AUTO". - 4) Check that the emergency stop switch has been released.
+5) If the temperature is 5°C or less, turn the starter switch to the "PREHEAT" position and wait until the preheat lamp turns off. (approx. 5 seconds) - 6) Turn the starter switch to the "START" position to start the starter motor, which then starts the engine. - 7) After the engine starts, remove your hand from the starter switch. - 8) Allow the engine to warm up for approximately 5 minutes.

-- Do not crank the starter motor for 15 seconds or more continuously. - If repeating starter switch operation, wait 30 seconds or more between operations. - After the engine starts, do not turn the starter switch to "START" during operation.

-Restarting after Stopping due to Running Out of Fuel

-The equipment includes an automatic air-bleeding device.
-You can easily restart the engine according to the following procedures even if the engine stops due to running out of fuel.

-- 1) Turn the breaker to "OFF". - 2) Turn the starter switch to the "STOP" position. - 3) Add fuel to the fuel tank. - 4) Set the idle control switch to "ECO" or "AUTO". - 5) Turn the starter switch to the "START" position and crank the starter motor for approximately 10 seconds. - 6) After the engine starts, remove your hand from the starter switch. - 7) Wait for air to be completely bled from the fuel pipes and engine speed to stabilize (approx. 1 minute).
-(Engine speed is not stable until all air is bled from the fuel pipes.)
+- Do not crank the starter motor for 15 seconds or more continuously. - If repeating starter switch operation, wait 30 seconds or more between operations. - After the engine starts, do not turn the starter switch to "START" during operation. - Restarting after Stopping due to Running Out of Fuel The equipment includes an automatic air-bleeding device.
+You can easily restart the engine according to the following procedures even if the engine stops due to running out of fuel. - 1) Turn all breakers (1-P 110/115V and 1-P 230/240V) to "OFF". - 2) Turn the starter switch to the "STOP" position. - 3) Add fuel to the fuel tank. - 4) Set the idle control switch to "ECO" or "AUTO". - 5) Turn the starter switch to the "START" position and crank the starter motor for approximately 10 seconds. - 6) After the engine starts, remove your hand from the starter switch. - 7) Wait for air to be completely bled from the fuel pipes and engine speed to stabilize (approx. 1 minute).

+Engine speed is not stable until all air is bled from the fuel pipes.